 The Sabbath reminds us that God is Creator and that we were once in slavery to sin.
 The Sabbath is a time of blessing, deliverance, liberty, and redemption.

 God gave the Sabbath to His people so they can know Him intimately.
 Idolatry, scattering, and captivity are the natural consequences of Sabbath-breaking.

 Most people think the fourth commandment is least important, but it may be one of the most important!
 It is a major facet of our relationship with God.

 At creation, God sanctified only one day, the seventh, as a day of rest.
-At Sinai, He once again sanctified it as a holy day, connecting it with creation and freedom.
-John Ritenbaugh expands on these concepts, showing that God wants us to keep the Sabbath to support our continuing spiritual creation and freedom.
+At Sinai, He again sanctified it as a holy day, tying it to creation and freedom.